Richard Hawley: Parlophone (2012–2015)

 Standing at the Sky's Edge, the sixth solo album, was released in the UK on 7 May 2012 through Parlophone.
 It was supported by the release of four singles, "Leave Your Body Behind You", "Down in the Woods", "Seek It" and "Don't Stare at the Sun".
 The four singles were collected on vinyl for the Singles Club box set.
 During the European tour in support of the album, Hawley broke his leg and had to perform in a wheelchair.
 In September 2012, Standing at the Sky's Edge was nominated for the 2012 Mercury Awards.
 Hawley also featured in a BBC6 Music live broadcast with the BBC Philharmonic Orchestra, which took place at the Magna Science Park, Rotherham.
 In October 2013 he joined Cocker and Kami Thompson on the Bright Phoebus Revisited UK Tour.
 Hawley also provided vocals for the title track of the Manic Street Preachers album, Rewind The Film, released in September 2013.

 In October 2014, his previous record company, Setanta, re-released the first three albums both on vinyl and CD.
 He also contributed a number of songs to the soundtrack of the documentary film Love Is All in 2014.
 In September 2015, Hawley released his seventh album Hollow Meadows.

 BMG Rights Management (2019–present)

 On 31 May 2019, Hawley revealed his eighth studio album Further, released by BMG Rights Management.
-The album's 11 tracks are titled: Off My Mind, Alone, My Little Treasures, Further, Emilina Says, Is There a Pill?, Galley Girl, Not Lonely, Time Is, Midnight Train, and Doors.
+A cover version of Bob Dylan's "Ballad of a Thin Man" was released as a download alongside three other singles in promotion of this album.

+A musical based on the album Standing at the Sky’s Edge premiered at the Sheffield Crucible Theatre in March 2019.
+It moved to London in February 2023 at the Olivier Theatre and subsequently transferred to the Gillian Lynne Theatre in the West End in February 2024.
+It won the Laurence Olivier Award for Best New Musical for 2023 and Hawley won award for best original score alongside collaborator Tom Deering.

+In 2023 a compilation album, Hawley's first, was announced, titled Now Then.
+The album was both a 22-track double vinyl and 32-track double CD album featuring Hawley's own selection of key tracks and singles from throughout his solo career, including some songs re-recorded especially for this album.

+Hawley's tenth studio album In This City They Call You Love was released in May 2024, and was preceded by three promotional singles: "Two for His Heels", "Heavy Rain", and "Prism in Jeans".